VaLiD: Mitigating the Hallucination of Large Vision Language Models by Visual Layer Fusion Contrastive Decoding: Experiment

-\textbf{Datasets and Benchmarks}: We evaluate our approach using three benchmarks: (1) POPE \cite{pope}, which proposes a method to evaluate object hallucination in LVLMs by answering yes/no questions about object existence.
-This benchmark includes evaluations across three datasets: MS-COCO \cite{mscoco}, A-OKVQA \cite{aokvqa}, and GQA \cite{gqa}, each contains three subsets—random, popular, and adversarial—corresponding to the sampling strategies used to create negative samples.
-These subsets present increasing levels of difficulty, providing a progressive assessment of whether LVLMs tend to generate specific objects erroneously.
-(2) MME \cite{mme} is a comprehensive benchmark for evaluating LVLMs, encompassing 14 tasks across various dimensions.
-We follow the experimental settings in VCD, using the existence and count subsets for object-level hallucination evaluation, and the location and color subsets for attribute-level hallucination evaluation.
-Additionally, we report LVLMs' performance across the remaining 10 tasks to examine whether the contrastive decoding method affects the model's reasoning capability.
-(3) AMBER \cite{AMBER} provides fine-grained annotation information, specifically 1,004 images and corresponding 15,200 annotations, covering three types of model hallucinations, namely existence, attribute, and relation hallucinations.
+\textbf{Datasets and Benchmarks}: We evaluate our approach on three representative hallucination benchmarks: (1) \textbf{POPE} \cite{pope}, which assesses object hallucination in LVLMs by asking them to answer ``yes/no" questions regarding object existence.
+This benchmark includes evaluations across three datasets: MS-COCO \cite{mscoco}, A-OKVQA \cite{aokvqa}, and GQA \cite{gqa}.
+Each dataset contains three subsets, random, popular, and adversarial, based on different negative sampling strategies.
+These subsets offer increasing levels of difficulty, providing a progressive assessment of whether LVLMs tend to generate specific objects erroneously.
+(2) \textbf{AMBER} \cite{AMBER}, which extends POPE by providing more fine-grained annotations, including 1,004 images and 15,200 corresponding annotations.
+This benchmark evaluates three distinct types of hallucinations, existence, attribute, and relational hallucinations, offering a more comprehensive assessment of LVLMs' ability to mitigate these errors.
+(3) \textbf{MME} \cite{mme}, a comprehensive benchmark for evaluating LVLMs, covering 14 tasks across various dimensions.
+Following the experimental settings in VCD \cite{decodingVCD}, we use the existence and count subsets to assess object-level hallucination, while the location and color subsets are used for the evaluation of attribute-level hallucination.
+Additionally, we report LVLM performance across the remaining 10 tasks to examine whether the proposed decoding strategy compromises the model's reasoning capability.
+Detailed metric settings are provided in the supplementary material \ref{exp-settings}.

-\textbf{Metrics}: We follow the official implementations for the POPE, MME, and AMBER benchmarks.
-Specifically, hallucination evaluation on these benchmarks is generally defined as a binary classification task.
-We utilize multiple metrics, including Accuracy, Precision, Recall, and F1-score.
-Due to space constraints, Precision and Recall scores are provided in the supplementary material \ref{sec:appendix-pope_score}.
-Additionally, we report the \textit{Yes} ratio in POPE to further showcase LVLMs' behavior, where \textit{Yes} ratio denotes the proportion of answering 'Yes' to the given question.